 Orange liqueur: My go-to is Cointreau or Grand Marnier – but you can use your favorite orange liqueur or triple sec.
 Orange liqueur is worth spending a little extra to get the good stuff.

-1-2: Start by adding the butterfly pea flower infused vodka, orange liqueur, and lemon juice (see optional step below).
+Steps 1-2: Start by adding the butterfly pea flower-infused vodka (or gin), orange liqueur, and lemon juice (see optional step below).

-3-4: Add red edible glitter, if using.
+Steps 3-4: Add the edible glitter, if using.
 Add ice to the cocktail shaker, shake well, and then strain into a coupe or martini glass.

 Tips for serving

-Optional step: Instead of pouring the lemon juice in with the liquor, you can leave it out and pour over right before drinking.
+Optional step for serving: Instead of pouring the lemon juice in with the liquor, you can leave it out and pour over right before drinking.
 This will give a subtle color shift that I find very pretty.

 Plus, I like to feel extra witchy and put the juice in a vial or old bottle (I’ve linked some options below) and pour over the top like a “potion.”